 \subsection{Results with unrestricted parking space}

 This section demonstrates the performance of the proposed strategy assuming that parking spaces are available next to all links, as shown in Figure \ref{fig:net_sim}, with enough capacity so that CAVs can be held when and where needed.
+This scenario is employed to demonstrate the efficiency of the proposed strategy under an idealized setting.
 Note that CAVs will be held at the centroid from the same street on which they are currently traveling.